codematrix/agentic-ai-design-patterns/readme.md

 pip install -r requirements.txt
 ```

-## Create and update the **.env** file
+### Create and update the **.env** file

 We provided a sample **.env.readme** file.
 Please copy and create your own **.env** file and update the values using your API keys.
 If you use different model providers, then make sure to update agents used in the examples.
 If you're not using **logfire**, you can exclude those key/value pairs.

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request to suggest improvements or add new patterns.
+Please open an issue or submit a pull request to suggest improvements or add new design patterns.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.